NZ Government launches huge bond issue, seeks to raise up to $2b

 Syndication, where a group of institutions are called on to secure support for an issue, allows for significantly larger sums of money to be raised than the standard tender process can offer.

-The big sums involved are designed to kick start liquidity for the new issue, after which funds for that maturity are raised in the normal way through the weekly tenders.
+The big sums involved are designed to kick-start liquidity for the new issue, after which funds for that maturity are raised in the normal way through the weekly tenders.

 In this instance, the Treasury said it would not issue any 2031s before January 2020 - enough time to allow the market to settle.